Fishest/school/notes/java.concurrency.rst

 * `AtomicReferenceFieldUpdater<T,V>`
 * `AtomicReferenceArray<T>`

-The java syncronized block performc implicit locking of any reference type (which can be used as implicit locks) this protects all mutable state in the instance:
+The java syncronized block performs implicit locking of any reference type (which can be used as implicit locks) this protects all mutable state in the instance: